 - You can sit up and read.
 Even my son who is almost six foot could just about sit up without hitting his head.

 - It’s great if you’re an insomniac because for one night of your life you won’t feel any different to everyone else around you.

 - It’s an experience that you will be able to brag to your Grandkids about.
 A sleeper bus is real hardcore Indian travel experience.

-Cons of Getting an Overnight Bus In India.
+Cons of Getting an Overnight Indian Sleeper Bus.
 (What a Travel Blog Might Forget to mention)